 Yodoxin Side Effects

-Note: This document contains side effect information about iodoquinol.
-Some of the dosage forms listed on this page may not apply to the brand name Yodoxin.
+Note: This page contains side effects data for the generic drug iodoquinol.
+It is possible that some of the dosage forms included below may not apply to the brand name Yodoxin.

 For the Consumer

 As well as its needed effects, iodoquinol (the active ingredient contained in Yodoxin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking iodoquinol, check with your doctor immediately:Less common

 - skin rash, hives, or itching

 - swelling of neck

 - Blurred vision or any change in vision